Chetoogeta Mountain Tunnels

 |The 1848 depot and the 1928 tunnel at Tunnel Hill.
 The 1850 tunnel is on the right, behind the trees.|

-A few yards to the north is a larger replacement tunnel built in 1928 by the Nashville, Chattanooga & St. Louis Railway, which leased the W&A from the State of Georgia in 1890.
-Built at a cost of $290,000, it was designed to handle the largest rail cars and locomotives then in use by American railroads.
+Georgia's oldest underground trainway, the 1,477-foot Western & Atlantic Railroad tunnel at Tunnel Hill in Whitfield County, opened for traffic May 9, 1850.
+A few yards to the north is a larger replacement tunnel built in 1928 by the Nashville, Chattanooga & St. Louis Railway, which had leased the W&A from the State of Georgia in 1890.
+Built at a cost of $290,000, the new tunnel was designed to handle the largest rail cars and locomotives then in use by American railroads.
 It is still used by NCSL successor CSX Railroad.

 Visitors can now walk into the older tunnel thanks to a late-1990s restoration funded in part by the federal Transportation Enhancement program.

 |The 1850 tunnel at the time of the Civil War.
 (From: The Photographic History of the Civil War, Volume 3: The Decisive Battles.
 1911.
 Online at Internet Archive here.)|

 |In 2000, the community celebrated the restoration of the tunnel and its opening to visitors.
 (Photo by Leamon Scott).|

 |The 1850 tunnel is on the right.
 At left is the 1928 tunnel, still in railroad use.
 (Photo by Leamon Scott).|